Bad Channels: Critical response

 Cinemaphile gave it a bad review, 0/4 stars, calling it a "mess" and saying "I fear that the creators of this movie must have had brain tissue damaged sometime in their lifetimes."
 The Film Fiend was more positive, calling it "hilariously cheesy".
 Classic Rock Magazine described the soundtrack as "a grotesque mistake".

-IMDb.com has Bad Channels currently ranked 5.1/10 based on 980 ratings.

 User Ochnop at Something Awful gave Bad Channels a -39 out of a -50 (being the worst) saying "Who could ask for anything more from a film besides a bag to throw up in?
 "Bad Channels" is truly something awful."

 Creature Feature liked the movie, giving it 3.5 out of 5 stars.
 It found the movie to be one of the more inventive of those produced by Charles Band and enjoyed the cable news satire.
-However, Moira gave it one star, finding it ears out its premise and s padded.
+However, Moria gave it one star, finding it wears out its premise and is padded.
 TV Guide agreed with Moria's review.

 Entertainment Weekly gave the movie a D. While it found it to be cheerfully cheesy, it found that it needed to be funnier.

 Production

-Director Nicolauo initially didn't want to be involved with the movie, finding its story too close to his other recent movie Terrorvision.
+Director Nicolauo initially didn't want to be involved with the movie, finding its story too close to his other recent movie TerrorVision.
 However, he was attracted to making the fake music videos.
 Pat Siciliano scouted bands for the movie and was instrumental in the final choice.
 The end credits crossover with Dollman (film) was shot in one day.

+Release

+Bad Channels was released direct-to-video on VHS in 1992.
+It received a DVD release in 2013.
+A remastered Blu-ray was released on Jun 10, 2025.